Ret2skillz/Website/content/writeups/CTFZone2025_fpon.md

 Full exploit code available [Here](https://github.com/Ret2skillz/CTFs/blob/main/CTFZone2025/fpon/exploit.py)

 ## Conclusion ##
 Fpon was my first challenge solved from a big CTF so it was a major achievement solving it!
-While it was not my first time using FSOP it was my first time using RCE with a crafted stdout, and it's always nice to learn a new trick.
+While it was not my first time using FSOP it was my first time using RCE with a crafted stdout, so it's always nice to learn a new trick.